April 7, 2023

 The commission payout threshold is low.
 TubeBuddy issues payments when commissions exceed $10 and $0 for “Super Affiliates.”
 Payouts are sent to the affiliate’s PayPal account.

 Affiliates get a lifetime cookie.
 One of my biggest criticisms of some programs is that their cookie/conversion windows are too short.
 TubeBuddy’s referral period more than exceeds the 30-day industry standard and is one of a few programs to offer a cookie that doesn’t expire.
 That allows for mutually beneficial outcomes.

-Deep linking is available, and it’s how an affiliate creates a link to a specific page on the merchant’s site.
-Instead of using a standard homepage affiliate link, you can link to an article or product that relates to your content to increase relevance and conversion rates.
-For instance, you can deep-link by adding your affiliate code to the URL:
+Deep linking isn’t available, but it’s how an affiliate creates a link to a specific page on the merchant’s site.
+Instead of using a standard homepage affiliate link, you can link to a product, page, or article related to your content to increase relevance and conversion rates.
+For instance, you can deep-link to their pricing page by adding your affiliate code to the URL:

 Affiliates can easily track their results and earnings.
 TubeBuddy offers a robust affiliate marketing solution to monitor activities, including clicks, impressions, sales, and commissions.

 TubeBuddy is a pioneer and top-rated social media company.
 It’s also the #1 YouTube tool for thousands of YouTubers.
 With over 100 features and a constant flow of innovative functions, it’s a SaaS company that never sleeps.
 Explore TubeBuddy’s YouTube channel for tips, updates, and insights on how to succeed.

 TubeBuddy only has a handful of legit competitors, such as VidIQ.
 Its monopolistic status can lead to above-average conversion rates because customers’ choices are limited.
-VidIQ also has a good affiliate program, but it pays much less.
+VidIQ also has a good affiliate program, but it pays less.

-The affiliate landing page needs work.
-An affiliate landing page is supposed to be informative, but TubeBuddy misses the mark.
-Hopefully, they’ll update their sign-up page to include all the terrific aspects of their program.
+An affiliate sign-up page outlines the program and how it works, but TubeBuddy misses the mark.
+Hopefully, they’ll update their sign-up page to include critical details.

 Can you make $1,000 a month as a TubeBuddy affiliate?
 You can and more.
-TubeBuddy offers high commission rates, support, and perks.
+TubeBuddy offers a high commission rate, support, and perks.
 Those benefits align with its top-rated YouTube tool for growing a channel.
-I’ve made $9,000+ and receive commission payments regularly.